 Reverend Samuel Wolcott of Providence, Rhode Island spoke at Commencement.
 Wolcott was the author of the more than 200 hymns.

 The first Rushlight was published by the Senior Class in 1855.
 Founded by Lucy Larcom, it is one of the oldest college literary magazines in continuous publication.

 Lucy Larcom won a fifty dollar gold piece as first prize from the New England Emigrant Aid Society, for her abolitionist poem Call to Kansas.
 Set to the tune of Stephen Foster’s Nelly Bly, the song encouraged abolitionist emigrants to… Read More »

 The Reverend Horace James of Worcester, Massachusetts spoke at Commencement.
 He was known as a lecturer on the subject, “How to enlarge the sphere, bring honor to the profession, and increase the usefulness, of the teacher.”

-The Reverend Samuel Bartlett of Manchester, New Hampshire, was the Commencement speaker.
+The Reverend Samuel Bartlett of Manchester, NH, speaks at commencement.

 The Psyche Literary Society was organized by Lucy Larcom in October 1857.
 Originally a literary and intellectual discussion group for any interested students, it later became the senior honor society.

 The Reverend Ray Palmer, D.D., pastor of the First Congregational Church and Society of Albany, New York, gave Wheaton’s Commencement address.

 Ellen Plimpton was hired as Wheaton’s first full-time teacher of calisthenics by her aunt, Mrs. Caroline Cutler Metcalf, who threatened to resign if Miss Plimpton was not hired.
 Previous to this, teachers led physical exercises in addition to their other… Read More »

 The Reverend James Means, A.M., of Dorchester, Massachusetts, provided the Commencement address.